Paris City Stay with Jacksonville University Alumni & Friends7 days

 - If you have medication that you take daily, be sure you have enough for each day of the tour as well as any possible delays encountered.

-- If you have dietary restrictions and/or food allergies please notify Go Ahead at least 30 days prior to departure by logging in to My Account and updating your traveler info.
+- If you have dietary restrictions and/or food allergies please notify Go Ahead Tours at least 30 days prior to departure by logging in to your account and updating your traveler info.
 To update this information closer to your departure date, please call our Customer Experience Team.

 - Although lunch is generally served from noon until 2pm, dinner is served from 7:30pm onward.
 Those wishing to eat earlier can stop at a cafe, where light entrées and sandwiches are available throughout the afternoon and evening.

 - France operates on the European standard 220-240 volts and uses Types C, E, or F plugs with two small, round pins.

 - We recommend packing a universal adapter, as well as a voltage converter if you plan on using your own hairdryer or other electrical device without a built-in converter.

 - The strength of the air conditioning in European hotels is often not as strong or as cool as what you might be used to in the U.S. or Canada.
 When air conditioning is available, it is usually regulated seasonally and controlled centrally by the hotel.

 - Your hotel may provide hairdryers, irons, and other small appliances.
 However, these amenities cannot be guaranteed.